Relation between chiral anomaly and electric transport in $1D$ Dirac semimetal: The Su-Schrieffer-Heeger (SSH) Model

-$W^a_i$, $W^b_i$ denote independent random variables uniformly distributed in the interval $[-W/2, W/2]$; here, $W$ measures the disorder strength. \mz{Now matrix $T_1$ of inter-dimer hopings is not symmetric unlike that of Eq. (\ref{H0}).
+\mz{Now matrix $T_1$ of inter-dimer hopings is not symmetric unlike that of Eq. (\ref{H0}).
 Corresponsingly, parameters $J_1$ and $J_2$ replace $J_1$ of Eq. (\ref{H0}).} The hopping matrices are characterized by the dimerization parameter $2\Delta = J_1 - J_2$.
 The dimerization parameter $\Delta$ has a strong influence on the band dispersion.
 For $\Delta = 0$ the dispersion (close to its minimum) is quadratic in momentum.
 Introducing a finite dimerization ($\Delta \neq 0$) changes this pattern.
 In particular, in the present paper we consider the choice of parameters corresponding to the single gapless Dirac cone with linear dispersion.

 \mz{In the folowing sections we will not be interested in effects of disorder, and will concentrate on the non - interacting version of the generalized SSH model with specific values of parameters

 {\it It is worth mentioning that in the present paper we use relativistic system of units with $\hbar = c = 1$.
 The values of parameters $J_i$ entering Eq. (\ref{HT}) are dimensionless.
 Therefore, the numerical values of Eq. (\ref{par}) are understood as expressed in a unit of energy specific for the given system. } Correspondingly, the Hamiltonian of Eq. (\ref{HT}) with the parameters of Eq. (\ref{par}) is to be multiplied by this energy unit.
 Representation of this model in momentum space is considered in Appendix \ref{AppA}.
 One can see that actually the SSH model for the values of parameters of Eq. (\ref{par}) represents the simplest one - dimensional Wilson fermions with vanishing mass, well known in relativistic lattice field theory.
 We supplement the non - interacting model with the finite dissipation rate $\epsilon$, which captures somehow both effects of disorder and interactions with thermal bath of phonons.
 We will see using Keldysh technique that the dissipation rate in the presence of external electric field gives rise both to finite value of the accumulated axial charge density, and to the corresponding contribution to conductivity.
 Both these effects are related intimately to chiral anomaly.
 The similar calculation has been performed for the 3+1D system in the presence of strong external magnetic field \cite{abramchuk2024magnetoconductivity}, which makes the system effectively 1+1 dimensional (including the evaluation of the dissipation rate due to disorder and interaction with phonons).
 However, in \cite{abramchuk2024magnetoconductivity} the effective continuum low energy effective field theory with emergent relativistic invariance was considered, while in the present paper we investigate a tight - binding model describing the real lattice systems.}